-The common way in which the term "help meet" is interpreted is to mean that God gave Adam a helper who was worthy of him.
-Eve, unlike the other beasts of the earth, was "appropriate for" or "worthy of him".
-This understanding of the term "help meet"is not really correct.
-The term, in it's original Hebrew, means something much more profound and powerful.
-When we really understand what God was saying to Adam we come to see Eve's role and the role of women on this earth in a much different light.
+The common way in which the term "help meet" is interpreted is to mean that Eve, unlike the other beasts of the earth, was "appropriate for" or "worthy" of Adam and was to be his helper or companion on the earth.
+While there are some really good things about this interpretation it doesn't do full justice to what the term "help meet" really means.
+The term, in it's original Hebrew, means something much more profound and powerful than just a "helper" and when we understand what God was saying to Adam we come to see Eve's role and the role of women on this earth in a much different light.

 In Hebrew the two words that "help meet" are derived from are the words "ezer" and the word 'k’enegdo".